farrrb/NewMod/README.md

 1. `${your_symbol}`
 2. `${YOUR_SYMBOL}`

-For example if you add the following code to your user configuration
+For example if you add the following code to your user configuration:

 ```
 // NewMod Settings - User